Hope Nakazibwe Grania: Early life and education

-Work history
+Career

 Hope served as a laboratory technologist at Mengo Hospital in 2008.
 Between 2009-2010, she worked as a laboratory field supervisor in Integrated Community Based Initiatives (ICOBI) in Mubende and Kassanda districts.
 She also worked as a laboratory supervisor ICOBI Kampala central division in 2013.
 She joined Uganda Virus Research Institute /Medical Research Council and London School of Hygiene and Tropical Medicine in 2013, leading; the hematology department 2013-2015, Biochemistry 2015-2016, Molecular 2017-2020 and Joined active politics in 2020.